priye-1/Real_time_End_to_End_Pipeline_using_Kafka/readme.md

 # Stock Market Real-Time Data Analysis Using Kafka
-This is an End-To-End Data Engineering Project on Real-Time Stock Market Data using AWS and Kafka. <br>
+This is an End-To-End Data Engineering Project on Real-Time Stock Market Data, using AWS and Kafka. <br>

 ### Technologies used